Gnaeus Pompeius Magnus (son of Pompey): Biography

 Caesar soon followed and, on 17 March 45 BC, the armies met in the Battle of Munda.
 Both armies were large and led by able generals.
 The battle was closely fought, but eventually a cavalry charge by Caesar turned events to his side.
 In the battle and the panicked escape that followed, Titus Labienus and an estimated 30,000 men of the Pompeian side died.
 Gnaeus and Sextus managed to escape another time but supporters were difficult to find.
 It was by now clear Caesar had won the civil war.
 Within a few weeks, Gnaeus Pompeius was cornered and killed by Lucius Caesennius Lento.

 His younger brother Sextus Pompeius was able to keep one step ahead of his enemies, and survived his brother for another decade by establishing a semi-independent kingdom in Sicily with a powerful naval fleet, becoming so powerful he had to be accommodated by the Second Triumvirate until Augustus sent his general Marcus Agrippa who fought the Bellum Siculum with Sextus who was eventually defeated and executed.

 Marriage

-Gnaeus Pompeius married Claudia, who survived him; they had no children.
+Gnaeus Pompeius married Claudia Pulcra, daughter of Appius Claudius Pulcher and sister of Marcus Junius Brutus' first wife, who survived him; they had no children.